openapi-ts/openapi-typescript/docs/openapi-fetch/api.md

 `Content-Type` is omitted, allowing the browser to set it automatically with the correct message part boundary.

 You can also set `Content-Type` manually through `headers` object either in the fetch options, or when instantiating the client.
-Setting `Content-Type` to `null` will omit the header, however the native fetch API will likely set it to `text/plain` in this case.

 :::